Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Method

 \paragraph{Multiplicative Resampling.} We pop the freshest corrective contexts $x_{\text{corr}}$ and, for each of them, sample a ``fission group'' of $G'$ trajectories conditioned on the same context:

 This turns a single error case into multiple parallel recovery attempts, densifying training signals around the observed error.

 \paragraph{More Informative Advantages.} Hard queries can yield near-homogeneous outcomes in standard exploration, weakening within-group relative advantages.
 Conditioning on explicit feedback $f$ typically increases outcome diversity within the fission group, improving the usefulness of advantage estimates for recovery updates.
+For each corrective context $x_{\text{corr}}$, we compute rewards over the sampled recovery trajectories and normalize them within the fission group: $\hat{A}(\tau'_j) = (R(\tau'_j) - \mu_R')/(\sigma_R' + \epsilon)$, where $\mu_R'$ and $\sigma_R'$ denote the mean and standard deviation of rewards within the corrective group.

-We optimize the same GRPO-style objective as Eq.~\eqref{eq:grpo_obj}, but over the corrective distribution:
+We then optimize the same GRPO-style clipped surrogate objective as in Eq.~\ref{eq:grpo_obj}, but over the corrective distribution:

+This corrective objective preserves the optimization form of standard GRPO while shifting the training distribution toward the policy's current failure modes.
+As a result, the model is explicitly optimized not only to avoid errors, but also to recover from them under feedback-augmented contexts.

 \paragraph{Summary.} These three stages form a continuous loop; detailed pseudocode and hyperparameters are provided in Algorithm~\ref{alg:fission_grpo} (Appendix~\ref{app:algorithm}).